RegionalPlanAssoc/cruisedetector/README.md

 This tool uses GPS data to estimate the proportion of trips that are cruising for parking.

 ## Hardware Requirements

+### Memory

 Cruise Detector involves processes that are memory-intensive.
-At least 32GB RAM is recommended.
-Processes will take much longer with only 16GB RAM.
+At least 32GB of RAM is recommended.
+Processes will take much longer with only 16GB of RAM.
+The sample location data around 18 hours to run one a machine with 32GB of RAM and over 80 hours to run on a machine with 16GB of RAM.

+### Disk Space

+PostgreSQL uses substantial disk space to complete operations.
+Have at least 25GB of free storage space on the drive PostgreSQL is installed on before running the sample location data or similarly sized files.

 ## Software Requirements
-A combination of Python and PostgreSQL.
-In Cruise Detector, Python is used only to pass commands to PostgreSQL, which handles the bulk of the geoprocessing.
+A combination of Python and PostgreSQL is used in Cruise Detector.
+Python is used primarily to pass commands to PostgreSQL, which handles the bulk of the actual geoprocessing.

+You may need administrator privileges to install and run Cruise Detector and many of the software components below.
+When opening any of software below such as Anaconda Prompt or pgAdmin, be sure to right-click and "Run as administrator" if you do not have these permissions enabled by default on your machine.

-### Python
+### Python Libraries
-It is recommended to create a new Python environment through Anaconda to run Cruise Detector.
-Cruise Detector uses various python libraries and may not be compatible with later versions.
-If there are any issues with functions, revert to the "Recommended Version."
+It is recommended to create a new Python environment through Anaconda to run Cruise Detector using the line below this tables.
+Cruise Detector make use of various Python libraries and may lost compatible with future versions.
+If there are any issues with deprecated functions or missing arguments, revert to the "Recommended Version."
 Ultimately, the Python environment must have the following packages installed:
 | # | Requirement |  Minimum Version | Recommended Version | What does it do? | Compatibility Notes |
 | --- | --------- | ---------------- | ------------------- | ---------------- | ------------------- |
 | 1 | numpy | 1.11.3+ | 1.24.4 | Provides tools for numerical and array computing. |